 Thermal stores use a different method of delivering hot water to traditional cylinders.
 So rather than heating the stored water which is then called off by turning on a tap, a thermal store uses the stored water to heat the cold water as it passes through a Secondary water coil or an external PHE.

-By having hot water in the coil at all times, they can enjoy hot water instantly, day or night.
+By having hot water in the coil at all times, they can enjoy instantaneous hot water throughout the day and night.

 PROS: Mains pressure hot water.
 Multiple fuel sources.
 Virtually Zero Maintenance